gfasanel/Pt1overPt2_study/README.md

 Then, you can make the plots

-python plotter.py
+./plotter.py

-and organize them in directories on your web space
+and organize them in directories on your web space:

-source organizer.sh
+./organizer.sh

+# Good Practice

+#! /usr/bin/python
+chmod +x script.py

+#! /bin/bash
+chmod +x script.sh

+At this point you specified which intepreter must be used, then, type just:

+./script.py

+./script.sh

+no need to type "python script.py or source script.sh"